pmatulis/maas-one/README.md

 Confirm networking, images, and controller ('Controllers' tab).
 For the controller, all the items from 'regiond' to 'dhcpd' should be green.

+## Check for an ephemeral image

+Ensure that the MAAS server is ready to enlist nodes by checking for the availability of an ephemeral image.

+On the KVM host run:

+    ssh -q ubuntu@10.0.0.2 ./check-ephemeral.sh

 ## Create the nodes

+Creating the nodes will have them boot and be enlisted by MAAS.

 > **Optional**: Use ZFS pools with extra disks (or some other way to optimise the disk sub-system).
 If choosing ZFS like this, perform the steps in `zfs-pools.txt` now.

-To create the nodes run a script on the KVM host:
+To create the nodes run a script on the KVM host (if you are not using a custom libvirt pool then you will first need to edit the script):

     cd ~/maas-one
     ./create-nodes.sh

-If you are not using a custom libvirt pool then you will need to edit the script.

 You can ignore the warning that you may get about 'libvirt-qemu' user permissions.

 In the web UI confirm the appearance of the nodes.
 Continue when all five nodes are in the 'New' state.

 ## Configure the nodes